 FireBird supports the latest version 2.0 Camera Link specification, including both 80 bit modes: 8 bit 10 tap and 10 bit 8 tap modes – often referred to as Camera Link “Deca”, at clock rates up to 85 MHz.
 The 4 lane Gen2 interface used on the FireBird is fast enough to cope with the full data rate that the Camera Link 80-bit interface can support.
 The FireBird also supports capture from two simultaneous Base Camera Link cameras as well as single Base, Medium and Full configurations.

 FireBird is supported by Active Silicon’s PHX software development kit (SDK), which also allows easy migration for customers using Phoenix frame grabbers.
 The PHX SDK is available as a separate item, and allows rapid system development and integration.
-It provides comprehensive example applications and optimized runtime libraries, and is available for a variety of operating systems via a common API, including Windows and Linux (32 bit and 64 bit environments) as well as Mac OS X and QNX.
+It provides comprehensive example applications and optimized runtime libraries, and is available for a variety of operating systems via a common API, including Windows and Linux (32 bit and 64 bit environments) as well as QNX.
 Drivers for third party applications are also available such as Cognex VisionPro, HALCON, Common Vision Blox, StreamPix, LabVIEW etc. As well as functions that control the hardware, the libraries include general purpose functions for the manipulation and display of images.

 FireBird also supports GenICam for Camera Link cameras which support CLProtocol, including those using GenCP.
 A GenTL Producer is provided as part of the FireBird driver installation which allows the frame grabber to be used with GenICam GenTL compliant applications.